 Due to a returned check and some issues in the past, we are no longer accepting personal checks.
 There is a $5 reading fee for this competition.
 If you are mailing your submission, please enclose a money order for the reading fee, payable to Chris Talbot-Heindl and send to The Bitchin’ Kitsch, 1635 Cook St #214, Denver, CO 80206.
 We would prefer that you submit online, using our Store and emailing your submission to firstname.lastname@example.org.

 Our fourth chapbook competition winner is Rachel Schmieder-Gropen for her chapbook, “Bondage for Beginners.”
-We are currently waiting on a cover illustration, but will soon have the winning chapbook available on Kindle and in our store.
-Congratulations to Rachel!
+We will soon have the winning chapbook available on Kindle.
+It is available for sale in our store.

 Our third chapbook competition winner is David Thompson, with her chapbook, “A World Without Horses.”
 Copies of David’s chapbook are available on Kindle.